State of Washington Classified Job Specification

 Assesses/evaluates, monitors, makes recommendations and plans for family support services, including respite care programs for adults, developmental disability programs, therapies and family/child protective services;

 Serves as case management lead for those cases determined by the supervisor to be potentially and/or exceptionally volatile;

-Provides assistance with the coverage of assigned caseloads in the absence of a social service specialist;
+Provides assistance with the coverage of assigned/unit caseloads in the absence of an assigned social service specialist;

 Provides departmental training, peer consultation, and mentoring on cases;